Asymmetric Hierarchical Anchoring for Robust Audio-Visual Cross-Modal Generalization: Conclusion

 \section{Conclusion}

 This paper investigates audio-visual joint representation learning under Cross-Modal Generalization (CMG), noting that current symmetric discrete unified representation frameworks are prone to information allocation ambiguity.
-We propose Asymmetric Hierarchical Anchoring (AHA), leveraging the hierarchical structure of audio RVQ to construct shared semantic anchors guiding directed distillation of video semantic features into a shared codebook, introducing a GRL-based adversarial decoupler to suppress semantic information leakage, and Local Sliding Alignment (LSA) for fine-grained temporal alignment across modalities.
-Extensive experiments show that AHA outperforms baselines on AVE, AVVP, and cross-dataset transfer, with notable improvements on alignment-sensitive AVVP.
-We also propose a Talking Face Disentanglement Experiment, validating AHA’s strong decoupling capability and higher reconstruction quality.
+We propose Asymmetric Hierarchical Anchoring (AHA), which leverages the hierarchical structure of audio RVQ to construct shared semantic anchors for directed video-to-audio semantic distillation.
+AHA further introduces a GRL-based adversarial decoupler to suppress semantic information leakage and Local Sliding Alignment (LSA) to improve fine-grained temporal alignment.
+Extensive experiments on AVE, AVVP, cross-dataset transfer, and a Talking Face Disentanglement Experiment show that AHA improves cross-modal generalization, disentanglement quality, and reconstruction fidelity.